 Districts should develop policies and procedures for the payment of employer payroll-related expenditures, such as retirement contributions, social security taxes, Medicare taxes, and unemployment taxes.
-Required reports for each type should be prepared and reconciled to the payroll warrant registers and accounting records.
-Supporting schedules or other documents used to develop report information should be retained.
+Districts should prepare and reconcile required reports for each payroll-related expenditure type.
+Districts should retain supporting schedules or other documents used to develop report information.
 Supervisors should periodically review reports to ensure that payments are correct and timely.
 Districts should also develop policies and procedures for the payment of voluntary deductions, such as health and life insurance, withheld from employees and ensure that reports related to such payments are reviewed and retained.